alexander-hamme/Tadpole-Tracker/README.md

 # Tadpole-Tracker
 A computational system that applies computer vision and deep learning to record and analyze movement data of many *Xenopus laevis* tadpoles in real time, for neuroscience research.
 This is my undergraduate senior thesis, in collaboration with the neuroscience department at Bard College.

 The program will be implemented in both Java and Python, to increase portability (i.e. making single executable JAR files) and allow wider access for biology researchers to use in the future.
-The Python version is currently spaghetti code and will need a lot of revision before it is ready for use, but it is available [here](https://github.com/alexander-hamme/Tadpole-Tracker-Python).
+The Python version is currently spaghetti code and will need a lot of revision before it is ready for use, but some of it is available [here](https://github.com/alexander-hamme/Tadpole-Tracker-Python).

 -----